edge-cloud/www.edge-cloud.net/_posts/2013-08-12-f5-big-ip-ltm-with-ipv6.md

 ### F5 Big-IP and IPv6

-On a first look at the GUI it doesn&#8217;t appear that the F5 Big-IP supports IPv6 addresses on its interfaces or for nodes.
-In the corresponding dialogues there are only fields for &#8220;IP Address&#8221; and &#8220;Netmask&#8221;.
+On a first look at the GUI it doesn't appear that the F5 Big-IP supports IPv6 addresses on its interfaces or for nodes.
+In the corresponding dialogues there are only fields for "IP Address" and "Netmask".
 For IPv6 we would expect a field for a subnet prefix length instead of the netmask.
 It turns out that these dialogues gladly accept IPv6 addresses in the typical notation of eight groups of four hexadecimal digits separated by colons along with the subnet prefix length translated into a subnet mask following the same notation.

 Although this appears to be a bit awkward at first sight, it will turn out to be much less of a hassle quite quickly: <a href="https://tools.ietf.org/html/rfc5375" target="_blank">RFC 5375 (IPv6 Unicast Address Assignment Considerations)</a> strongly recommends that in IPv6 the subnet prefix length should always be /64.
 With that we only need to convert this subnet prefix length of /64 into the legacy style netmask notation.